-- Ensure that Weeds Officers are aware of the importance of the educational and advisory role. - Keep the training of Weeds Officer up to date so that they are better able to fulfil the educational and advisory role. - Have an appropriate range of educational material about noxious weeds available through the Council and ensure that it is kept up to date. - Continually update and enhance the Council' website (www.noxiousweeds.org.au). - Provide assistance to occupiers in completing Property Weed Management Plans update and applying for the Council's approval to such plans. - Investigate the employment of a Community Liaison Officer to assist in the educational and advisory function. update - Council staff to attend at local agricultural shows and provide facilities for distributing educational and advisory material and provide advice on noxious weed matters (perhaps jointly with Department of Primary Industries). - Investigate having constituent councils provide educational and advisory material to applicants for Sections 149 and 603 certificates (see Business Activity Priority number 1). update - Encourage an awareness by purchasers of the desirability of obtaining pre-purchase noxious weed status reports. - Target solicitors and conveyancers and educate them on noxious weed problems and how they might best protect their clients.
+- Ensure that Weeds Officers are aware of the importance of the educational and advisory role. - Keep the training of Weeds Officer up to date so that they are better able to fulfil the educational and advisory role. - Provide assistance to occupiers in completing Property Weed Management Plans and applying for the Council's approval to such plans. - Council staff to attend at local agricultural shows and provide facilities for distributing educational and advisory material and provide advice on noxious weed matters (perhaps jointly with Department of Primary Industries). - Target solicitors and conveyancers and educate them on noxious weed problems and how they might best protect their clients.